dogtagpki/pki/docs/installation/Installing_Basic_PKI_Server.md

 ## Configuring SSL Certificate

-There are several ways to provide an SSL certificate to Tomcat:
+There are several ways to configure an SSL certificate:

  - with PKCS \#8 files
  - with JKS keystore